Romsey Abbey: Monastic history

-Despite the faithful service in prayer of many of the nuns over many centuries, there are scattered traces of irregularities in the conduct of the house, of which the evidence would merit impartial investigation with modern historiographical methods, rather than stale prejudice.
-Some sources accuse the abbess Elizabeth Broke (1472–1502) of ruling over a period of scandal, including allowing poor dress standards for nuns, allowing nuns to go to the towns taverns, poor account keeping and an unhealthy relationships with the Chaplain.
+Despite the faithful service in prayer of many of the nuns over many centuries, there are scattered traces of irregularities in the conduct of the house.
+For instance, some sources allege abbess Elizabeth Broke (1472–1502) ruled over a period of scandal, citing behavior like - nuns frequenting the town’s taverns, poor dress standards, irregular bookkeeping practices, and unhealthy relationships with the chaplains.
+However, these sources may be biased and merit a new, impartial, investigation with modern historiographical methods.

 The abbey continued to grow and prosper until the Black Death struck the town in 1348–9.
 While it is thought that as much as half of the population of the town – which was then about 1,000 – died as a result, the number of nuns fell by over 80% to 19.
 72 nuns died including Abbess Johanna.
 After the plague there were never more than 26 nuns in the Abbey.

 This so affected the area that the overall prosperity of the abbey dwindled, though it remained an important local institution and continued its traditional functions of prayer and charity towards the local people.